A-safarji/Time-series-deep-learning/README.md

 * Univariate Time Series

+Predicting stock price using historical data of a company using Neural networks.
-Developing LSTM, BiLSTM models, and NeuralProphet for multi-step forecasting of stock price
+Developing LSTM, BiLSTM models, and NeuralProphet for multi-step forecasting of stock price.